On the night

 What to bring

-- Your walking number, t-shirt and back sign, with your emergency details filled out on the back.
+- Walking number, t-shirt and back sign - your emergency details filled out on the back.
 If you haven’t received your pack within a month of signing up, please email firstname.lastname@example.org

 - Breathable/waterproof clothing – layers are best as it can get cold overnight

-- A bottle of water so you can stay hydrated.
-And plasters, just in case
+- Bottle of water - so you can stay hydrated.

-- A fully charged mobile phone – you can use it to let your friends know how you’re doing using #ShineWalk
+- Fully charged mobile phone – you can use it to let your friends know how you’re doing using #ShineWalk

-- Money – we will have lots of merchandise and refreshments for you to buy on the night
+- Money – they'll be lots of merchandise and refreshments for you to buy on the night

-Prepare to see London in a different light
+Prepare to see your city in a different light

-Get ready for an amazing night in London.
-Here are some easy ways to make your Shine Night Walk an unforgettable experience.
+Get ready for an amazing Shine Night Walk.
+Here are some easy ways to make your night an unforgettable experience.

 Don’t get stranded

-Please aim to arrive at Southwark Park one hour before your start time.
+Please aim to arrive at your Event one hour before your start time.
 Make sure you plan in advance, especially as you'll be travelling at night.
-We've created this handy journey planner to get you on your way.
+We've created this handy journey planner for Shine London for extra advice.